Home of Sherman and Peggy Evans (Number 55 on the 1958 Highland map - 4670 W. 11200 N.)

 Highland is not a long distance from Sherman's birthplace but a long way from Peggy's and a long way from where they met.
 Sherman was born April 9, 1920, in Lehi, Utah to Hyrum C. and Elizabeth Laura Robinson Evans.
 He graduated from Lehi High School and volunteered for the Marines right after Pearl Harbor and served four years, stationed mostly in the South Pacific on the battleship "Pennsylvania".

 Peggy was born January 23, 1923, in Eau Claire, Wisconsin to Guy and Sarah Loretta Larson Gunderson.
 After high school graduation she attended college for a while then enlisted in the Navy for an eighteen month commitment.
 She worked in the Naval Post Office in San Francisco where she met Sherman.
 They were married July 20, 1945, in San Diego, California.
-They lived in a variety of places: San Joaquin Valley, Wyoming, Idaho, Cedar City, Utah and other places where Sherman was a builder of towers, bridges and etc. While living in Lehi he learned of a fifteen acre farm owned by Ray Benson in Highland, bought it and moved in early in 1956 (Number 55 on the 1958 Highland map, interactive, larger, 4670 W. 11200 N.).
+They lived in a variety of places: San Joaquin Valley, Wyoming, Idaho, Cedar City, Utah and other places where Sherman was a builder of towers, bridges, etc. While living in Lehi he learned of a fifteen acre farm owned by Ray Benson in Highland, bought it and moved in early in 1956 (Number 55 on the 1958 Highland map - 4670 W. 11200 N.).

 They sold seven acres and donated one acre to the county for a road, then grew pasture, hay and grain on the rest.
 The couple spent many hours riding their horses in American Fork Canyon.